ahly24/latin102-04/quiz1.md

 Part 1: recognizing nouns
 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-1.filiam
+1. filiam

-1.in coniugium
+1. in coniugium

-1.animo
+1. animo

-1.uirgine
+1. uirgine

-1.parentes
+1. parentes

-1.ad uxorem
+1. ad uxorem

 Part 2: recognizing verbs